modeckimellett/bedrock/src/site/markdown/tag-library.md

     <ct:defineObjects/>

-This tag is already defined in the CQ library `global.jsp`, so most projects should just include this file in component JSPs rather than using the tag directly.
+This tag is already defined in the Bedrock `global.jsp`, so most projects should just include this file in component JSPs rather than using the tag directly.

-    <%@include file="/apps/cq-library/components/global.jsp"%>
+    <%@include file="/apps/bedrock/components/global.jsp"%>

 In addition to the attributes provided by the CQ5 `global.jsp`, the following attributes are also set in page context.